-The primary mission of the Ombuds Office is to provide an independent, impartial, informal, and confidential resource to assist individuals to surface, manage, and/or resolve University-related issues, including early and informal resolution of conflicts at the lowest levels possible without the need to pursue formal grievance processes.
-In addition, the Ombuds Office is designed to alert University officials, without breaching confidentiality, about systemic problems or general trends that merit further review or consideration for the good of the University and its visitors.
-The Ombuds is neither an advocate for its visitors nor does it represent University administration.
-Rather, the Ombuds is an advocate for respectful dialogue, fair practices, and mutual understanding.
+The primary mission of the Ombuds Office is to provide an independent, impartial, informal, and confidential resource to assist individuals surface, manage, and/or resolve work, academic, and inter-personal-related issues and/or concerns, including early and informal resolution of conflicts at the lowest levels possible without the need to pursue formal grievance processes.
+In addition, the Ombuds Office is designed to alert St. Jude officials, without breaching confidentiality, about systemic problems or general trends that merit further review or consideration for the good of St. Jude and its workforce members, faculty and students.
+The Ombuds is neither an advocate for its visitors nor does it represent St. Jude management.

+Rather, the Ombuds is an advocate for respectful dialogue, fair practices, and mutual understanding along with serving as a resource to connect visitors with resources at St. Jude